blocklet/blocklet-site/developer/docs/.blocklet-pages/components/IntroBlock.md

   - icon: i-mdi:comment-quote-outline
     title: Reference Guides
     description: !md |
       Nitty-gritty technical descriptions of how blocklet works.
-Most useful when you need detailed information about APIs of the blocklet toolkit.
+Most useful when you need detailed information about APIs of components in the blocklet toolkit.

       - [Define blocklet in blocklet.yml](/reference/blocklet-spec)
       - [Blocklet SDK](/reference/blocklet-sdk)